 Because SCCO’s lockstep academic terms have between 18-22 units/quarter, solid academic performance in consecutive full academic terms is a predictor of how well you will do in our program.
 Doing the same in undergrad makes you more competitive.

-A’s in Community College: Competitive applicants get A’s in all courses taken at community college, no matter how many courses are taken per term.
+A’s and B’s in Community College: Competitive applicants get A’s and B’s in all courses taken at community college, no matter how many courses are taken per term.
 This is no comment on completing courses at community college—a practice that is most acceptable to SCCO’s admissions process.
-It is a comment on the fact that—because the competition is not as stiff—is it easier to get good grades in community college.
-Fellow students with whom you are curve graded against, in general, are less academically competitive and therefore, you need to show that you are academically competitive within a cohort of community college classmates.

 Experiences Section and Making It Work For You:

 Many applicants fail to include some experiences or activities because they don’t think they relate directly to optometry.
 This is a mistake.
 To answer the Two Questions, admissions officers and interviewers are trying to get the whole picture of who you are as a person.
 Listed individually, here is what admissions officers and interviewers look for categorized within the five “tabs” within the Experiences section:

 Employment: List any and all employment experience.
 As we assess your time management skills, we compare the timeline of your employment to your academic terms.
 Some students are working as many as 10-15 hours per week and carrying a full academic load, which says indirectly that their time management skills are successful.
 Having jobs where “customer service” is required shows you have learned to work with people.
 I’m always a little leery of a young person who has had no employment experience at all because these are life lessons that have not been learned.
 No job is too menial to list here.